learn-co-curriculum/dsc-project-slide-design/README.md

 ## Summary

-Small changes can have a big impact on the profesional quality of your slide design.
+Small changes can have a big impact on the professional quality of your slide design.
 There are many resources out there to help your slides be more consistent, polished, and informative.
 Utilize them!